Posts

 Assessment at Tessa

-Every trimester, report cards are issued to students from Nursery (PK2) to Primary Division (Grade 1 to Grade 5), tailored to document a detailed analysis and feedback of a student’s developmental performance.
-Two forms of conferences—Parent-Teacher Conferences and Student-Led Conferencesare held as regularly scheduled and needed for efficient communications within our learner community.
+Every trimester, report cards are issued to students from Nursery (PK2) to Elementary School Program (Grade 1 to Grade 5), tailored to document a detailed analysis and feedback of a student’s developmental performance.

 Our Grade 2 students collaborate on the peer assessment to develop their self evaluation and reflection skills.